SreeramVipparla/UdaciRacer_Simulator/README.md

 # Introduction

-This project is a racing simulation created using javascript,html and css.This project consists of 3 parts-
+In This project i have created a racing simulation using javascript,html and css.This project consists of 3 parts-

 1. An API.
 The API is provided in the form of a binary held in the bin folder.
 You never need to open the binary file, as there are no edits you can make to it.
 Your work will be 100% in the front end.The various API Endpoints used in the project are-
    [GET] `api/tracks`